NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Submission_Workflow.md

 ## File Status Lifecycle

 This section describes states pertaining to submittable data files throughout the data submission process.
 A submittable data file could contain genomic sequences (such as a BAM or FASTQ) or pathology slide images.
 The file lifecycle starts when a submitter uploads metadata for a file to the GDC Data Submission Portal.
 Upload of file metadata registers a description of the file in the GDC.
 The submitter can then use the [GDC Data Transfer Tool](https://gdc.nci.nih.gov/access-data/gdc-data-transfer-tool) to upload the actual file.
 Throughout the lifecycle, the file status transitions through various states from when the file is initially registered through file submission and processing.
+The diagram below details these status transitions.

 [![GDC Data Submission Portal File Status](images/gdc-submission-portal-file-state-vs-state.png)](images/gdc-submission-portal-file-state-vs-state.png "Click to see the full image.")